Dosage Form: capsule

 Indications and Usage for Acyclovir Capules

-Chickenpox: Acyclovir capsules, USP are indicated for the treatment of chickenpox (varicella).
+Chickenpox: acyclovir is indicated for the treatment of chickenpox (varicella).

 Acyclovir is contraindicated for patients who develop hypersensitivity to acyclovir or valacyclovir.